 “And bam, the God-like figure then takes his staff and raises it above his head, and light then emanates from the staff on to each us, and bam – WE’RE GODS!”

 Andre goes on to explain his vision for the story emphasizing that it will not only action based, but also about his own internal struggle of dealing with the morality of having so much power and using that sudden power for both good and evil.
 All of which would occur in the context of his West-side Chicago neighborhood, and with other people still viewing him as just another teenage boy growing up.

 “I mean, there’s a lot to it.
 There’d be a counsel of elder gods that will advise me as I develop my powers.
 And I want death to be a central theme in my story.
 Actually, I want death to be a character in my story that I will have to confront.
 I know that probably doesn’t make sense right now, but I can explain as we get more into it.
 The main thing is that this story will have a lot of different elements.
 It’s going to be deep.
 But I also want it to be fun.
 Kind of like me.
-I mean, like I said, I’d still be a teen growing up.
-So, there’s always going to be that normal stuff that I got to deal with as a teen in this neighborhood.
+I mean, like I said, I’d still be me in this neighborhood with the same family and friends.
+So, there’s always going to be that normal stuff that I got to deal with as a kid in this neighborhood.
 I’d just be A GOD at the same time!”

 (Andre emphasizes “God” with a youthful exuberance.)

 Nehemiah is the first to respond, “yeah, that’s pretty good.
 I like that.
 You can do a lot with a story like that.
 Lots of action, too.”

 “Action and romance!”

 “Romance?
 What, you in love with yourself?
 I didn’t hear any romance.”